 However, Relic will need to be careful that the improvements in unit buffs, abilities and interactions do not come at the expense of the gameâ€™s macro economy.
 Company of Heroes 2 is a RTS afterall.

 The maps also appear to be well thought through and balanced.
 When I first heard that Company of Heroes 2 would be set in Russia, I was worried that it would be solely focussed on the claustrophobic street battles of Stalingrad.
 Thankfully, its not.
 While there are missions where you need to tightly micro-manage units through darkened ruined streets, other maps are set in the Russian countryside.
 This brings a new twist to the World War Two experience.
 Gamerâ€™s raised on hedgerows and French churches will be intrigued to explore the thatched villages and dark earth of the Russian plains.

 Company of Heroes 2 is shaping up to be a worthy successor to its parent title.
 Without playing the full game, it is difficult to get a clear impression of how the Red Armyâ€™s units all work together.
 But from the preview I had a chance to play through, we can expect Relic Entertainment to pull together an engaging, dramatic, and historically accurate experience.
 Thatâ€™s definitely something to write home about.

-The Good: New setting, new units, new gameplay
+Pros: New setting, new units, new gameplay

-The Bad: Tweaks to unit abilities means more micro, less macro
+Cons: Tweaks to unit abilities means more micro, less macro